 - Digital approval records

 Setra CEMS can help regulated manufacturing spaces comply with 21 CRF Part 11.
 CEMS provides an audit trail for updates to records which have been created or modified providing visibility to all data changes.
-In addition, CEMS complies with 21 CFR Part 11 by having:
+In addition, CEMS supports compliance with 21 CFR Part 11 by having:

 - Electronic signatures